-Tasks Status Next steps Responsible in Division The TEM project focuses on infrastructure management and supports the TEM participating Governments in achieving road infrastructure relevant SDGs by implementing the project's strategic initiatives.
+Tasks Status Next steps Responsible in Division WP.5 works on intermodal passenger transport at urban level under the cluster on sustainable urban mobility of its work programme to support urban connectivity for passenger transport.
+In September 2020 a Handbook on Sustainable Urban Mobility and Spatial Planning, prepared in the framework of THE PEP, was launched.
+The TEM project focuses on infrastructure management and supports the TEM participating Governments in achieving road infrastructure relevant SDGs by implementing the project's strategic initiatives.
 The TER project focuses on developing the railway network in respective countries.
 Activities such as the network assessment, the High-Speed Masterplan etc. foster growth connectivity, integration and harmonisation.
 5.21 Continue improving data gathering, validation and dissemination processes to produce accurate statistics that allow evidence-based transport decisions (from 2019) The publication of the 5th edition of the Glossary for Transport Statistics allows countries to produce comparable statistics on road safety, modal split and public transport use.
-The WP.6 has worked on producing a guidance framework on measuring SDG indicator 9.1.2 on passenger and freight volumes; published new tram and metro data that measure urban public transport use (giving insights into SDG 11.2.1); and the agenda has been remodelled around the SDG framework.
+The WP.6 has worked on producing undertaken efforts to establish a guidance framework on for measuring SDG indicator 9.1.2 on passenger and freight volumes; published new released updated tram and metro data that measure urban public transport use (providing insights into SDG 11.2.1); and the agenda has been remodelled around the SDG framework-has initiated the collection of electric vehicle charging infrastructure data (offering insights into the progress of SDG 7.3 and 9.1).
 Continue improving data gathering, validation and dissemination processes to produce accurate statistics WP.6 secretary 5.22 Support interregional inland transport connectivity and corridors (from 2019) WP.5 supports this priority task.
 One of the key clusters of work of WP.5 is on the development of transport networks and/or links.
 Under this cluster, WP.5 is considering how to further support operationalization of Euro-Asian Transport Links.
 WP.5 has served for 20 years as the parent body to the EATL project as well as to the TEM and TER and other related projects and initiatives.
-WP.5 consulted other relevant WPs on this workflow.
-As part of this work, and further to decisions of ITC and the ITC Bureau, the WP.24 secretariat together with ESCAP secretariat organized a forum on sustainable transport connectivity between Europe and Asia in the framework of the 62 nd session of WP.24 (28 October-1 November 2019).
-In the framework of WP.5, a group of five Governments (Azerbaijan, Georgia, Turkey, Ukraine and 1.
-Continue and further strengthen dialogues through roundtable on interregional transport connectivity in WP.5/WP.24, in accordance with ITC guidance on further ideas for interregional connectivity 2.
-Further support operationalization of Euro-Asian and other transport corridors based on concrete ideas/inputs sought from countries concerned.
-3. Continue to prepare publications and studies and organize targeted capacity building in support of the connectivity work.
-1-3.
+1. Continue and further strengthen dialogues through roundtable on interregional transport connectivity in WP.5/WP.24, in accordance with ITC guidance on further ideas for interregional connectivity 2.
+Further support operationalization of Euro-Asian and other transport 1-3.
 WP.5/WP.24 secretary in collaboration with secretaries of relevant WPs